scratchaddons-community/scradd/README.md

 -   To start the bot after building the code, run `npm start`.
 -   To rebuild the code on every code change, run `npm run dev`.
 -   To restart the bot on every successful build, run `npm run serve`.
 -   To format the code, run `npm run format`.
-This command must be run before your PR is merged.
-If you don’t run it, it is automatically run in the workflow.
 -   To lint the code, run `npm run lint`.
-No lint errors may be present when your PR is merged.
-Warnings may be allowed depending on the context.
-Some lint errors may be fixed automatically with `npm run lint -- --fix`, but it is important to manually confirm it worked as intended.
-The workflow fails if warnings are present.
 -   To unit test the code, run `npm run test`.
 No tests may fail when your PR is merged.
 If you can, we would also very much appreciate any new tests you add.
 We use the Node.JS native test runner for tests.